2cb64c53468137da63e747081af13d2bf75aee34

 qmake && make && sudo make install

 After this, verify the permissions of the installed plugin files.
+To ensure that they're correctly set:

 sudo chmod -R 755 /usr/lib/qt5/qml/io